 By hiring our vCISO, you can avoid the cost of adding a full-time employee to your team and pay only for the services and time that’s necessary at a cost that’s usually between 20% – 40% of a CISO’s standard salary.

 When you hire a vCISO from SeattlePro, you are hiring a person to represent your organization as a high-level security expert to your customers, partners, vendors, and to your industry.

 SeattlePro’s vCISOs work remotely, so it’s easy for them to avoid the typical office politics.
 Because our vCISOs work from their home office, they don’t have to deal with the daily commute.
 This means they have less stress, are well-focused, more productive, and can work longer hours in case of an emergency.

 SeattlePro’s vCISOs have no agenda and their only goal is to serve your interest as cybersecurity experts.
 They are truly “independent” contractors who come with a vendor-agnostic view, which is helpful when you want to control the proliferation of vendors and tools in your environment.

 Our vCISOs are primarily focused on enhancing your security posture and providing the necessary guidance to secure your business assets.
 We can help you consolidate your vendors, if possible, to enhance your security and lower the overall costs.

-In addition to some of the major benefits of hiring one of our vCISOs listed above, there are some additional advantages offered by our vCISO consulting services that you may find are crucial to the success of your cybersecurity programs.
+In addition to some of the major benefits listed above, there are some additional advantages offered by our vCISO consulting services that you may find are crucial to the success of your cybersecurity program.
 SeattlePro’s vCISO role can:

 Please contact us if you would like to know more about our vCISO services and various plans, or are interested in an assessment and analysis of your organization’s current security infrastructure and environment.
 There are lots of ways we can assist you and we would love to share our approach and methodology that’s customized for your organization.